-MCOM Connector Integration Architecture
+OMS Connector Integration Architecture

-Manages returns and refunds
+- Post Sales module—Manages returns and refunds

-The out of the box Magento provides an implementation of order management and inventory management tools, which may conflict with implementations of the Magento OMS.
-To avoid it, and stick to “single data storage” concept, some of Magento features are disabled or switched to Read-Only mode.
+Out-of-the box, Magento provides an implementation of order management and inventory management tools, which may conflict with implementations of the Magento OMS.
+The following are standard Magento Commerce functionalities that are disabled or modified by the Connector.

-- The quantity information displayed in the product grid is taken from the first stock aggregated found.
+- The quantity information displayed in the product grid is taken from the first stock aggregated that is found.
 Upon filtering the store view, the quantity will reflect the values from the associated aggregate to the store.

 The following integration points and areas have been implemented using the Shared Services approach/infrastructure.

 Catalog integration point

 Magento or a PIM system, as a catalog provider, should send generic product information to OMS - SKU, Name, and basic pricing.
 The product information is needed to validate information for the imported orders.
 If an order includes a SKU that don’t exist in the OMS catalog, the order will be rejected.